 In my “Productivity Hack” series earlier this year, I mentioned that I had applied to a highly selective global leadership program focused on community-oriented solutions to climate change.
 [1] In that post I described the value of simply going through the application process, which gave me the opportunity to consider the past two decades of my studies and work in the context of where I am today and the change I hope to support in the future.
 For the record, I had no expectations of actually being accepted into the program, but that didn’t stop me from thinking about what my next steps might be in the fight to protect our planet and the people on it.

 A few weeks after the aforementioned post went live, and the morning after an emotionally raw community meeting I attended for work, I had a moment of quiet time on my front porch in the morning sun, during which I felt compelled to state an intention – to whomever/whatever might have been listening – that I would go where I was needed to fulfill my purpose.
-I have had two such moments in my life before: one praying at a Hindu temple and the other walking through the woods outside Nagano, Japan.
+I have had two such moments in my life before: one praying at a Hindu temple on New Year’s Day and the other walking through snowy woods outside Nagano, Japan.
 Each of those moments preceded an opportunity to step into a new phase of my journey in public health and environmental protection.
 [2]

 Send Me Where I Need to Go